wrld3d/wrld.js/README.md

 - `npm run test` will make a complete sanity check of the project, executing unit test, integration tests, linting and a full build.
 - `npm run test:unit` will only execute unit and integration tests.
-- `npm run test:watch` will execute watch the source files and execute affected tests.
+- `npm run test:watch` will watch the source files and execute affected tests.

 ## Contributing